sumitblink/call-bridge-ai/Documentation.md

 - Node.js 20 or higher
 - PostgreSQL 16 or higher
-- Twilio account with API credentials
+- Twilio integration is managed by the system
 - Supabase or Neon database (optional)

 ### Installation